ccjmne/blog/content/posts/moreutils-vipe-infe.md

    | ifne vipe --suffix eml \
    | msmtp sherlock.inbox@221b.uk
 ```
-{% note(type="comment") %} here's the full thing: the email template comprises most of it {% end %}
+{% note(type="comment") %} here's the full thing: the e-mail template comprises most of it {% end %}

 ## Compose your mastery

-In isolation, this isn't anything Earth-shattering, but here's the point: I can
+In isolation, this isn't anything earth-shattering, but here's the point: I can
-now write up this script in one go, no fumbling, no hesitation.
+now write this up in one go; no fumbling, no hesitation.

 Wielding *simple*, generic, *composable* tools lets you to reify your ideas
 without friction, as if you were merely transposing them more formally.
 That
-concept, and its consequences in your ability to explore, play and eventually
+concept, and its consequences on your ability to explore, play and eventually
-build up mastery of your craft, are indeed of remarkable importance.
+build up mastery of your craft, are indeed of remarkable value.

+Have fun!